cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

    eval $(terraform output --raw vault_dashboard)
    ```

+   If successful, the Vault web service should be available at `http://localhost:50003` and you can view the secrets that were created in _step 2_.

 4. Sign in to the CloudBees CI operations center as a user with the admin role.

 5. Navigate to **Manage Jenkins > Credentials Providers > HashiCorp Vault Credentials Provider** and complete the configuration for the CloudBees CI Vault Plugin by entering the role ID and secret ID for the `cbci-oc` application role from _step 1_.